 How Calls are Generated

 Publishers, or affiliates, generate calls for lawyers through a variety of sources.
 Some of the most popular include search, such as Google or Bing ads, and SEO-based website promotions.
 These types of ads find users right when they are actively searching for information.
 From here, the consumers can call directly by clicking on the ad (if on mobile) or by dialing the number.

 On the back end, an algorithm works to match the consumer to a lawyer based on their location, category of law, time of call, and a multitude of other factors.
-These factors are determined by the law firm, based on criteria they choose to qualify a lead.
-The algorithm then works to match up these factors, and directs the call to the winning business.
-This process happens in a fraction of a second, so the consumer on the line experiences no break in call.
+These factors are determined by the law firm, based on the criteria they choose to qualify a lead.
+The algorithm then works to match up these factors and directs the call to the winning business.
+This process happens in a fraction of a second, so the consumer on the line experiences a seamless connection.

 Another factor to consider is the geographical reach of your law firm.
 Pay Per Call works best when you have a large footprint to work with.
 Otherwise, it might be difficult to match up the consumers that call in with the locations you have.
 On the other hand, if you have multiple locations and can service a large footprint, it makes it a lot easier to funnel consumers toward your business.

 The beauty of Pay Per Call is the ability to reach consumers when they are ready to take action, but the reality is that you need to meet them halfway.
 The more locations and the time you can receive calls both play huge factors in the ability to grow and scale your business with inbound leads.

 Pay Per Call can help lawyers bring in more leads for their business.
 Lawyers can choose when and where they want to receive the calls and can set parameters for the calls they receive based on factors such as time and geo-location.
 The best part?
 They only pay for the high-quality leads sent to their business.
 No hidden fees or setup costs.